-In the first quarter of 2019, we recorded a gain of \$54 million related to the sale of a 70% equity interest in Navistar Defense in Other expense, net in our Consolidated Statements of Operations.
+In the first nine months of 2019, we recorded a gain of \$51 million related to the sale of a 70% equity interest in Navistar Defense.
+In the third quarter of 2018, we recorded a non-recurring \$70 million gain related to the settlement of a business economic loss claim.
+These impacts were recognized in Other expense, net in our Consolidated Statements of Operations.